 Personally, I had a great time at this event.
 I saw how happy the residents were throughout the afternoon, and a lot of them approached me throughout the event to tell me how grateful they were for having UB Dental there.

 After this event, I better understand that a lot of the things we take for granted when it comes to access to care can be a problem for others, including those in the geriatric population.
-It is extremely important to continue outreach with this community.
+Providing sound apparatus for seniors who need durable equipment is a must and it is extremely important to continue outreach with this community.
 A lot of them have no transportation to a dental clinic, which means their dental needs are being neglected.
 Outreach events such as this one are a great way to bring some awareness to the importance of oral health.
 For some, this may be their only form of access to dental care.

 If you’d like to start your own outreach project with the geriatric population, keep in mind that everyone is unique.
 Everyone has their own mental, physical and dental needs, so you have to find a way to individualize care.
 Not everyone fits into a mold and should be treated the same way.
 Also, communication with the geriatric community may pose some challenges.
 Sometimes, repetition and demonstrations are the best ways to educate them about the importance of oral hygiene.